yanesca/tls13-spec/draft-ietf-tls-tls13.md

   two connections separately.
 Safely deploying a TLS terminator requires additional security considerations which are beyond the scope of this document.

-- An middlebox which forwards ClientHello parameters it does not understand MUST NOT process any messages beyond that ClientHello.
+- A middlebox which forwards ClientHello parameters it does not understand MUST NOT process any messages beyond that ClientHello.
 It MUST forward all subsequent traffic unmodified.
 Otherwise, it may fail to interoperate with newer clients and servers.